 Drops, adds and other changes in a student’s class schedule that do not involve complete withdrawal from school are subject to the following rules.

 Charges will be adjusted according to these financial policies and the credits taken by the student.
 Complete withdrawal from the university is covered under the refund and withdrawal policy.
 Dropping a class or withdrawing completely will more than likely have a negative impact on your ability to access federal aid for the next academic year.
-See Satisfactory Academic Progress policy under the Aid Policies drop-down menu on the Student Financial Services webpage and check with your financial counselor before dropping a class or withdrawing.
+See Satisfactory Academic Progress policy above and check with your financial counselor before dropping a class or withdrawing.

 Students will be allowed to withdraw without penalty from the university and receive a 100 percent tuition remission (less any financial aid that the student may have received for the semester) upon presenting an original copy of their orders to the Registrar.